Ag labor challenges can no longer afford to be overlooked, according to National Farmers Union

 “If this workforce gets even tighter and tighter, you know, it’s going to drive some folks out of production.”

-Ag labor challenges are top of mind for everyone in the industry.
-The National Farmers Union says that the industry can no longer afford to overlook it.
+Ag labor challenges are at the forefront of the industry’s minds.
+The National Farmers Union (NFU) says the industry can no longer afford to ignore them.

 “We’ve had bipartisan bills make it a part of the way through Congress with the support of farmworker’s groups, and so it’s been extraordinarily frustrating that there’s a lot of consensus on what should be done to kind of reform H-2A in particular, but we just can’t seem to get it done,” he explains.

-Larew says that finding adequate labor might be the biggest problem facing agriculture today.
-He remains hopeful H-2A reform is possible.
+Larew says that finding adequate labor might be agriculture’s most significant problem today.
+He remains hopeful that H-2A reform is possible.